linkeddatacenter/kees/README.md

 A great way to contribute to the site is to create an [issue](https://github.com/linkeddatacenter/kees/issues) on GitHub when you encounter a problem or something.
 We always appreciate it.
 You can also edit the code by yourself and create a pull request.

-All stuff here in the Creative Common (unless otherwise noted)
+All stuff here in the Creative Common (unless otherwise noted).

 [RDF]: https://www.w3.org/TR/rdf11-primer/